Danny Kaleikini: Residency at the Kahala Hilton

 In 1967, Kaleikini landed his show as the headline entertainer at the Hala Terrace at the Kahala Hilton, the first successful show outside Waikiki.
 His first five-year contract, negotiated by his manager Wesley Park, guaranteed income of $1.5 million.
 Over time, it became a "must-see" show attended by United States presidents, foreign dignitaries, and Hollywood celebrities.
 Kaleikini continued the residency at the Kahala Hilton for 28 years.

 The show opened on April 26, 1967, and was twice nightly except for Tuesdays.
 In addition to Kaleikini, it featured a female vocalist, Penny Silva, three dancers, and five musicians led by Jimmy Kaopuiki.
 At first, Kahala was virtually unknown as a destination for tourists or for locals.
 Kaleikini was actively involved in promoting the show, taking a hula dancer and a ukulele player to Waikiki to perform songs during the day to build interest.

 A review in 1971 called it a "family show" with friendly and "clean" jokes that "would not make it in Waikiki".
 The show highlighted the cultures of both Hawaii and Tahiti.
 Kaleikini sang and danced with the moonlit Pacific Ocean as his backdrop, and mingled, and joked with the audience, calling on his friends to perform.
 A "comic linguist", Kaleikini typically opened the show with a multi-lingual greeting, and spoke Japanese to the Japanese tourists.
 He also played the rare Hawaiian nose flute, which took him five years to master.
 Billboard magazine reported that Kaleikini performed eight tunes during an hour set, including traditional Hawaiian and hapa haole "songs of Hawaii" written by pop artists, with hints of country music.
 The show's success was often attributed to Kaleikini's warmth and ability to charm the audience.
 By 1972, it was known as the "best-drawing Hawaiian show in the islands".
 Over the years, the show became more international in flavor, in response to more diverse audiences from around the world.

-By 1974, he had the longest-running mainroom revue, having started his eighth year in the same locale.
+By 1974, he had the longest-running main room revue, having started his eighth year in the same locale.
 Over 10,000 performances later, on April 27, 1987, Kaleikini celebrated his 20th anniversary at the Hilton with a two-hour show.
 In 1988, Governor John Waihee officially declared Danny Kaleikini as "Hawaii's Ambassador of Aloha".

 Kaleikini retired from the Kahala Hilton on December 31, 1994, when the hotel was sold.
 His long run at the Hala Terrace of the Kahala Hilton earned him a nomination in the Guinness Book of World Records.
 In 2022, the Kahala Hotel & Resort honored him by renaming its front drive to Danny Kaleikini Square.